mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/Conv2d.md

 ### Code Example 2

-> PyTorch parameter padding_mode is 'zero', which means zero padding for the input, while implementing zero padding in MindSpore requires setting the parameter pad_mode to 'pad'.
+> PyTorch parameter padding_mode is 'zeros', which means zero padding for the input, while implementing zero padding in MindSpore requires setting the parameter pad_mode to 'pad'.

 ```python
 # PyTorch